usnistgov/feasst/README.md

 #Example of adding or modifying an analysis code

-Adding and modifying `analyze_` files are even simpiler than the pair and trial examples above.
+Adding and modifying `analyze_` files are even simpler than the pair and trial examples above.
 All you need to do is copy/paste the one of the existing `analyze_` files and update the class names, headers, etc, as described above.

-Do make things even more simple, you can define your custom analysis code in the input script insetad of adding it to the FEASST code base.
+Alternatively, you can define your custom analysis code in the input script instead of adding it to the FEASST code base.
 For an example, you can see [src/analyze_unittest.cc](src/analyze_unittest.cc) for an example `AnalyzeMonkeyPatch`.
 In the energy case, you would most likely define a new `void update` function which is run at the end of every `nFreq` steps.